 Thus, the professional learning journey of our mathematics teacher teams shifted to reflecting together around results of our student work, and taking subsequent action in our lessons based on those results.
 This was very new to us.

 So, where would we begin?
-We eventually settled on a Looking at Student Work protocol highlighted in the chart available for download below.
+We eventually settled on a Looking at Student Work protocol highlighted in the white paper and chart available for download below.
 It has been adapted and improved and adapted again over time.
 However, the core commitments have been largely the same:

 - Decide the evidence of learning to be collected